-Originally published in The Raider Patch: Magazine of the U.S. Marine Raider Association
+This article was originally published February 2019.
+Updated November 2022.
+Featured in The Raider Patch: Magazine of the U.S. Marine Raider Association

 Rucking can be really tough on your back.
 All of our clients who regularly participate in rucking have experienced at least occasional back pain.
 Of course, some muscle soreness is to be expected; after all, carrying 90+ pounds is no easy task, even over short distances.
 It’s almost like carrying another person.
 And the fact of the matter is that your spine is only meant to bear your own weight.

 But some people experience pain that goes beyond the typical muscle soreness.
 If that sounds like you, you’ve probably wondered what causes that pain and whether or not you should be worried about it.

 Carrying heavy gear causes stress and compression on the spinal column—in particular, on the rubbery, gel-filled discs.
 These discs are fluid-containing shock absorbers stacked between the bones of the spine, and their internal water pressure fluctuates naturally throughout the day.
 Have you ever heard that people are shorter at night and taller in the morning?
 That’s true!
 Water gets squeezed out of the discs throughout the day as part of normal living, and then is naturally replenished during sleep.